-Syllabus Quiz - Cannot be made up after due date.
+Syllabus Quiz - The syllabus quiz will be open for multiple weeks and cannot be made up after due date for any reason.

-Content Quizzes - Cannot be made up after due date.
+Content Quizzes - Content quizzes will be open for a week and cannot be made up after due date for any reason.